 A firm simply stating its intention in supporting the D&I agenda is no longer enough: concrete actions are required, and failing to do so is now publicly frowned upon.
 In the past, firms have had their values and mission plastered all over their website, but as you dig beneath the surface, it becomes obvious that their intentions and actions are completely different stories.

-We are already seeing an increase in scrutiny from Gen Z and millennial candidates, as they request further information on a firm’s position on Diversity & Inclusion and usually conduct due diligence on employees through websites or LinkedIn.
+We are already seeing in the compliance recruitment sector an increase in scrutiny from Gen Z and millennial candidates, as they request further information on a firm’s position on Diversity & Inclusion and usually conduct due diligence on employees through websites or LinkedIn.
 There is also an increasing number of candidates using lack of D&I within a firm as a reason to opt out of a hiring process, placing additional pressure on employers to take action on the matter if they want to attract the best talent.